samtron1412/docs/nation/usa/usa.md

 - The American character was formed out of the mixture between European, African, and Indian cultures.

+### "The Invasion of America:" European Exploration, Discovery, and Conquest of North America

+#### America: Virgin or Widow?

+- Europeans did not conquer "virgin soil" but rather conquered and dispossessed the land's Indian inhabitants.
+- The prevalent myth that we still hear today came from the Europeans conquerors, namely, that INdians were savages in a wild wilderness, and they lacked the necessary civilization to cultivate the wilds and carve civilization out of them.
+Because the Indians stubbornly refused civilization and they refused God, their dispossession of the land and the destruction of their lives were inevitable.

+#### Who were the Conquerors?

+- Europe was emerging from centuries of being colonized and enduring continual conflict and conquest during this period.
+- Western Europe still had a feudalistic economy - power is based on the control of land and strong political alliances.
+Peasants work the land of local powerful lords.
+    + Society?
+Lots of peasants and few elites.
+There is very little social mobility, rather one's social station is contingent(dependent) on one's birth rank.
+- Gender?
+    + Men are the head of the household (little comonwealth; the king rules the kingdom as the husband rules the household) and women are submissive and inferior.
+Patriarchal society.
+    + Women usually cared for the children, worked with textiles, and performed domestic chores, where men farmed and tended livestock.
+    + The gender roles become more stringent the more elite one is.
+- Religion and politics overlap in Europe
+    + non-Christians are considered to be infidels, who Christians sought to Christianize.
+    + Medieval theologians argued that conquest was not legitimate unless it was a just war.
+This created problems for making war against distant enemies, but fortunately, any war fought under the jurisdiction of the Holy Church was deemed(considered) just.
+    + Christianity became a pretext for feudal conquest; religious superiority would be replaced by racial superiority out of this feudal society.
+    + Christians vs. heathens would become whites vs. the colored.
+- Western Europe possessed large domesticated(tame) draft animals, steel and gunpowder, daunting(powerful) weapons such as canons, armor, ships, water wheels, and grist mills, so they had more of a material culture than the Americas and Africa and therefore had an advantage.
+- What were they looking for?
+They were looking for gold (fill the nation's coffers(ngan kho quoc gia)) and the fabled Nortwest Passage to the Pacific Ocean, so they could control both oceans.

+#### Christopher Columbus (1451)

+- Christopher Columbus was from Genoa, Italy.
+    + His father was from the low-middle class and worked as a merchant who did all of his business with Africa.
+    + Columbus was not a legend in his own time and he never sat for a portrait.
+    + He needed sponsorship to sail west, but Portugal and England turned him down because the voyage was expensive and sailing west seemed foolhardy(reckless).
+    + In 1492, Ferdinand and Isabella united their Spanish kingdoms through their marriages and expelled the Muslims from Spain.
+Flush with victory, they sponsored Columbus.
+- Columbus ventured across the ocean not because he wanted to prove that the Earth war round (most Europeans already had known the Earth was round for centuries), but because he wanted to circumvent(avoid) the Middle Eastern Muslim merchants and reach the gold and spices of the Indies (Asia).
+- China glowed in European minds as a place of many treasures from their understanding of Marco Polo's sojourn(stay) in China.
+- The Muslim merchants served as middle men for trade between China and Europe, so Columbus decided that he could sail across the Atlantic eliminate the Muslim middle men, and trade directly with the Indies.
+- In 1492, Columbus landed in the Bahamas and made the first European colony in Hispaniola (Haiti).
+    + He made a total of four voyages and was the first governor.
+    + He was eventually fired and sent back to Europe.
+    + He never set foot on the North American mainland and he never really accepted that he was not in the Indies.
+    + Columbus would bring three worlds together thus: the Americans, Africa, and Europe.
+This would prove to be one of the most pivotal moments in history.

 # VISA

 ## Interview's Documents